Train-In-Blocks-Ltd/Landing/content/blog/get-set-for-wimbledon-with-these-tennis-themed-workouts.md

 ## Medicine ball throws

 The best tennis players maintain their core upper body strength to ensure they can outlast their opponent and keep up with the physical demands of what can sometimes be a four or five hour match.
-This workout is designed to help you with that. \
+This workout is designed to help you with those elements of the game.
 *How to throw:*

 Hold a medicine ball firmly in each hand, and stand with your side several feet away from a wall.
 Rotate your shoulders away from the wall, winding up in preparation for the throw.
 Then, reverse direction, turn your shoulders and release the ball as fast as you can.

 Aim for three sets of five throws per arm.

+## Speed and agility exercises

+These workouts will help you to up your game when it comes to explosiveness, footwork and balance

+* [HIIT Treadmill training ](https://www.coachmag.co.uk/cardio-workouts/6419/how-to-get-hiit-workouts-right-because-they-re-easy-to-get-wrong)will help you work on your cardio
+* Deadlift (four sets of 12)
+* Kettlebells (four sets of 10)